ibm-cloud-docs/openwhisk/pkg_natlang_understanding.md

 ```
 {: pre}

-All actions will require a version parameter in the format YYYY-MM-DD.
+All actions require a version parameter in the format YYYY-MM-DD.
 When the API is changed in a backwards-incompatible way, a new version date is released.
 See more details in the [API reference](https://www.ibm.com/watson/developercloud/natural-language-understanding/api/v1/#versioning).

 This package's functions use the current version of Natural Language Understanding, 2018-03-16.
 Try out the `list-models` action.
 ```